3rww/sewer-atlas-docs/docs/strategy.md

 3 Rivers Wet Weather (3RWW) hosts the Sewer Atlas, a web map for the visualization of and interaction with regional sewer network data in the ALCOSAN service area.
 It is the successor to Landbase Systems' "WebMap".
 The Sewer Atlas is an evolving product, with plans to iteratively roll out improvements to both the web mapping application and the underlying regional sewer network data.

-The regional sewer network data shown on the Sewer Atlas web map (v 1.2 at the time of this document's release) is derived from the same data used in the One Overall Map: the 2011 data created by Landbase Systems for 3 Rivers Wet Weather.
+The regional sewer network data shown on the Sewer Atlas web map is derived from the same data used in the One Overall Map: the 2011 data created by Landbase Systems for 3 Rivers Wet Weather.
 With the exception of an attempted update of the new regional sewer network dataset in 2014, no changes had been made to this data until August 2016.

 ## THE NEED FOR A DATA MAINTENANCE STRATEGY

 Currently, a number of organizations are working with regional sewer network data.
 The figure below describes very generally how some of these organizations are using regional sewer network data and/or contributing to it: